 1) Beautiful but Toxic: Firework Pollution During Popular Celebrations

-What are Fireworks Made of?
+What are Fireworks Made Of?

 In 2021, researchers at the University of California substantiated these findings, stating that PM2.5 concentrations on July 4 and 5 in 2020 were, on average, 50% higher than in 2019, likely due to the increased use of household-level fireworks during the pandemic lockdown.

 2) Chestnuts Roasting on an Open Fire: The Impact Of Toxins On Health

-I have also personally studied the pollution impact of the annual Israeli nationwide wood-burning festive event called Lag b’omer – in this research, we found high concentrations of PAHs (toxic components that form during the burning of organic matter) that lingered for many hours – supporting again, the public health reality posed by these events.
+I have also personally studied the fire pollution impact of the annual Israeli nationwide wood-burning festive event called Lag B’omer – in this research, we found high concentrations of PAHs (toxic components that form during the burning of organic matter) that lingered for many hours – supporting again, the public health reality posed by these events.

 Coronavirus may accelerate efforts to phase open fires out.
 For example, the CDC believes people who have or are currently recovering from COVID-19 may be at increased risk from wood smoke exposure due to compromised heart and/or lung function.

-Following the bold announcement in 2020 by popular Alpine ski resort, Chamonix that they would be banning open fireplaces, the UK government informed residents they’ll no longer be able to buy house coal or wet wood for wood burners or open fires from 2021.
+Following the bold announcement in 2019 by popular Alpine ski resort, Chamonix that they would be banning open fireplaces, the UK government informed residents they’ll no longer be able to buy house coal or wet wood for wood burners or open fires from 2021.

 3) Cooking Our Thanksgiving, Hanukkah & Christmas Dinners

-By 11AM, having simply completed a number of menial basic tasks in the kitchen – activities like using the toaster, heating oil in a frying pan, and using the coffee machine, the concentration of fine-particulate matter indoors had risen to levels that would be deemed unhealthy by the EPA (!)
+By 11 AM, having simply completed a number of menial basic tasks in the kitchen – activities like using the toaster, heating oil in a frying pan, and using the coffee machine, the concentration of fine-particulate matter indoors had risen to levels that would be deemed unhealthy by the EPA (!).

-The World Health Organization has underlined the importance of indoor ventilation and fresh air in preventing virus transmission.
+- The World Health Organization has underlined the importance of indoor ventilation and fresh air in preventing virus transmission.

-The German government announced a €500m investment towards improving ventilation systems in public buildings to help stop COVID-19 spread.
+- The German government announced a €500m investment towards improving ventilation systems in public buildings to help stop COVID-19 spread.